California law requires that our natural herbal products, like many other natural products, must be sold with the following notice in California:

 What is Prop 65?

-In 1986, the people of California passed a ballot initiative proposition, now commonly known as "Prop 65", that was primarily designed to prevent dumping of toxic chemicals in California waters.
+In 1986, the people of California passed a ballot initiative proposition, now commonly known as "Prop 65," that was primarily designed to prevent the dumping of toxic chemicals into California waters.
 However, it also required warnings on products that contain certain chemicals.
 The law is enforced solely by civil lawsuits, which may be brought either by public authorities or private persons.
 Although the law was well-intentioned, it has caused many unforeseen consequences.
 And because it was passed by a ballot initiative, avoiding the usual legislative process, it is difficult to change.

 What kinds of chemicals require this warning?

 Prop 65 applies to chemicals identified by the State of California as carcinogens and reproductive toxins.
 Although there may be debates about which chemicals actually do cause cancer, birth defects, or reproductive harm, Prop 65 requires the State of California to publish a list of these chemicals.
 When Prop 65 went into effect in 1987, there were about 30 chemicals on the list, but as of 2011, the list had grown to well over 800 different chemicals.
 Obviously, no natural product manufacturer can afford to routinely test for more than even a very few of these chemicals.

 Prop 65 does not set limits on how much of any listed chemical a specific product can contain, but it does set a "safe harbor" exposure level below which no warning is required.
 That "safe harbor" is often about 1,000 times lower than the normal "safe exposure" amounts found in other regulations, and for many chemicals, that "safe harbor" level is so low that it cannot be reliably achieved in practice.